Camoji7/hello-world/README.md

 # hello-world
 short description

 Hello.
-I have no idea what I'm doing, but i'm excited.
+I have no idea what I'm doing, but I'm excited.